50-Course/proximity-search/README.md

-Facebook Group Search Tool
+## Facebook Group Search Tool

-The core functionality of this tool will be to identify and list community or town Facebook groups that meet the following criteria.
-It should be able to take in town name and find all the other towns with an X mile radius.
-Then report back the following:
+This tool is designed to help users find Facebook groups that are located within a certain radius of a town.
+The tool will be able to take in a town name and find all the other towns within an X mile radius.
+Then it will report back the following:

 - Located within a X mile radius of X town.
   - For example all groups with in 20 miles radius of Franklin, Massachusetts.